 By identifying the numbers of young adult carers in your institution you will be able to commission services to meet their needs.
-Carers Trust recommends adding a field to university forms that specifically asks students if they have caring responsibilities so you can identify at an early stage.
+Carers Trust recommends adding a field to college application forms to identify as early whether the student has a caring role.
 By taking this step you will be able to proactively engage and support young adult carers from the moment they start at the institution.

 Raise awareness of carers and caring among students

-Carers Trust recommends that you publicise who young adult carers are and the services available to support them as much as possible in the university.
-Even a poster could make a difference to a young adult carers life.
+Carers Trust recommends that you publicise who young adult carers are and the services available to support them as much as possible in the school.
+Even a poster can make a difference to a young adult carers life.

 Raise awareness of carers among staff

 Ensure that all staff members are aware of what a young adult carer is, the challenges they may face and available solutions.
-Although more than three quarters of the young adult carers surveyed had explained their caring role to their college or university, nearly half (45%) of them said that despite this there was still no one there that helped them.
+Research has shown that 75% of respondents informed college or university staff of their caring role but almost half 45% said no one recognised them as a carer and helped them.

 Some of the signs that someone may be a young adult carer include: